Life today is not what it used to be.

 Although not ground-breaking, this idea has many proven benefits.

 Reminding ourselves of what we are lucky enough to have achieved can do wonders for our mental health and will quell our anxieties.

 3. Don’t Expect of Yourself to Have All the Answers

-But remember, you don’t have to find a solution to everything.
-Just re-discover the things that are meaningful to you and make you happy.
-That’s all.
+But, remember, you don’t have to find a solution to everything.
+Just re-discover the things that are meaningful to you and that make you happy.

-There are many other ways to cope with the severe distress and depression which often accompany an existential crisis.
-Keeping yourself busy, getting involved in helping others, learning to let go, living in the present moment are all excellent tactics to help you get out of the darkness you may feel enveloped in.
+There are many other ways to cope with the severe distress and depression that often accompany major life changes and existential crises.
+Keeping yourself busy, getting involved in helping others, learning to let go, and living in the present moment are all excellent tactics to help you get out of the darkness you may feel enveloped in.

 The main idea behind all these techniques is to find your own reasons again for being and to re-affirm your worth.

 If you need help learning how to connect more with others, check out this article.